Carnegie Endowment for International Peace

 impact on international stability in the coming decade, and why?
 OR What factors explain why the

-5. Middle East Program.
+cybersecurity environment has continued to deteriorate in recent years? - Middle East Program.
 The Middle East region is going through a huge, agonizing and protracted

 transformation characterized by dwindling oil revenues, rising populations, failing governance structures